NixOS/rfcs/rfcs/0053-pull-request-workflow.md

 about what should be done next and who should do it.
 This is not a new approach, it is more a settlement on how we do it now.
-This RFC is based on my experiences and talks I had with other contributors and maintainers.

 # Detailed design
 [design]: #detailed-design